 Fear

 Getting rid of things can be especially hard because of fear.
-What if I need this one day?
-What if I gain weight?
-What if this becomes valuable?
+What if I need this one day or what if this becomes valuable?
 Fear is a big motivator for why we are unwilling to part with our clutter.

 As much as I would like to tell you there is some easy secret to overcoming this fear – there isn’t.
 Instead, it’s about simply making the decision to move forward and not let that fear stop you.
 If your desire is to simplify, to own a smaller wardrobe, or to have free space, then you must commit to getting rid of the things standing in your way.